India inflicted heavy casualties on Chinese Army, Rajnath says in Parliament

 Singh further said that India is ready to peacefully resolve the border standoff with China.

 He also said that China is not honouring the customary alignment of the boundary with India.
 The alignment has not only been defined by treaties, but has been maintained historically.
-However China believes that the border is not defined.
+However, China believes that the border is not defined.